zephyrproject-rtos/zephyr/doc/application/index.rst

    See :ref:`initial-conf` for more information.

 #.
-If your application uses a devicetree overlay file or files other than
+If your application uses devicetree overlays, you may need to set
-   the usual :file:`<board>.overlay`, add lines setting the :makevar:`DTC_OVERLAY_FILE` variable to these files appropriately.
+   :ref:`DTC_OVERLAY_FILE <important-build-vars>`.

-   More details are available below in :ref:`application_dt`.
+   See :ref:`set-devicetree-overlays`.

 #.
 If your application has its own kernel configuration options,
    create a :file:`Kconfig` file in the same directory as your